-In this post you will learn all about how to start a WordPress blog quickly and for little cost and easily creating a blog on your own.
-Bluehost is a great easy option as a hosting provider, and with very little technical knowledge required, which is why I decided to introduce them for those of you who are new to blogging.
+In this post you will learn all about how to start a blog quickly and for little cost and easily creating a blog on your own.
+Bluehost is a great easy option as a hosting provider, WordPress is a great blogging platform, and with very little technical knowledge required, which is why I decided to introduce them for those of you who are new to blogging.

 Why You Should Start a Blog Today